-<b>Most recent issue</b>: #720<br><b>First published</b>: 1940<br><b>(Current) Publisher</b>: BOOM!
-Studios <p> The top of the list is one of the original series of the Golden Age, an anthology title featuring Disney's wide stable of characters.
+Most recent issue: #720<br> First published: 1940<br> (Current) Publisher: IDW<br> <br> The top of the list is one of the original series of the Golden Age, an anthology title featuring Disney's wide stable of characters.
 Like all Disney comics, it's had some major gaps in publication like four years between the Gladstone and Gemstone days but it's kept consistent numbering throughout its tumultuous journey.<br> <br> Now, having been defunct since its run at BOOM! ended in 2011, the series is set to pick back up with its original numbering, at issue #221 later this year through IDW.